"One of the best ways to alleviate most sciatic pain is to do stretches that can externally rotate your hip."

 Exercise regularly to keep your back strong, and pay attention to your core muscles.
 Engage and tighten them wherever you are as you go about your day.
 When you're sitting at your desk, sit up tall, engage your core, and do your work.
 Get up and walk around every 15-20 minutes.
 You don’t want a weak core.
 Losing weight will also help you maintain a healthy core, a healthy back.
 The muscles in your abdomen, and your lower back, are essential for proper posture and alignment.

 Think of piano players.
 You don't see piano players hunched over their pianos.
 They sit up straight, with their shoulders back.
 When we type, and we're at the desk, for long periods of time, we tend to slouch.
 Watch out for this!
 Choose a seat with good lower back support.
 If you drive for a living, consider placing a pillow or rolled up towel right underneath the curvature of your spine.
 That's will help alleviate a lot of pressure and support your spine much better.
 Also keep your knees and hips level.

 Use good body mechanics

 If you found these tips interesting or useful, like and share them with someone you know.
 Sciatica and other back pain is a serious struggle for many people!
-Start implementing some of these tips today, along with an anti-inflammatory diet and daily supplementation to lower the inflammatory load on your body.
+Start implementing some of these tips today, along with an anti-inflammatory diet and daily supplementation to promote normal inflammation responses.